-Join Peggy Fisher for an in-depth discussion in this video Valid reasoning and inference, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Valid reasoning and inference, part of Programming Foundations: Discrete Mathematics.

 - In the study of valid reasoning,…statements, also called propositions,…are sentences that are either true, or false.…This provides a perfect correlation with computing,…as true or false answers are represented…as a one or a zero, on or off.…For the study of discreet math,…it is important to understand…that not all sentences are propositions.…In other words, not all sentences,…can be evaluated to true or false.…